ccjmne/blog/content/ramblings/aptly-capitalised-names.md

-a sure cornerstone of technological advancement in respectable [4x games](https://en.wikipedia.org/wiki/4X), did not only usher in the age of enlightenment, but also solidified our familiar Latin alphabet into its majuscule and minuscule forms.
+a sure cornerstone of technological advancement in respectable [4x games](https://en.wikipedia.org/wiki/4X), did not only usher in the age of enlightenment, but also solidified our familiar Latin alphabet into its contemporary majuscule and minuscule forms.

-Its influence is such that its operators' vernacular became the *de facto* (colloquial) language of typography:
+Its influence is such that its operators' vernacular became the *de facto* language of (colloquial) typography:

 - the "*cases*" (lower and upper) actually used to refer to the physical boxes holding the movable types to be used in printing;
-- these families themselves were "*fonts*" as desired from the French word for "cast iron", "*fonte*";
+- these families themselves were "*fonts*", from the French word for "cast iron", "*fonte*";
-- the *"leading"* referring to the strips of lead placed between lines of type (and therefore pronounced "ledding"!), and some more I am surely forgetting.
+- the *"leading"* referring to the strips of lead placed between lines of type (and therefore pronounced "ledding"!);
+- surely some more that I am forgetting.

-But even today, we, the impersonal collective "we", still come to ask ourselves what "casing" would be most appropriate for the occasion—or worse yet, not even bat an eye as we read of the "git" [sic] tools.
+But even today, we, the impersonal collective "we", still come to ask ourselves from time to time what "casing" would be most appropriate for the occasion...
+Or worse yet, not even bat an eye as we read of the "git" [sic] <abbr title="Version Control System">VCS</abbr>.

+  It's *Git*.<br>
-It's *Git*.
-There's also *GitHub*, *GitLab*, but *Bitbucket* and *Codeberg* (I highly recommend the first and the last).
-We don't have to like how *NVIDIA* or *Neovim* is spelled out, but we can still strive to get it right.
+  There's also *GitHub* and *GitLab*, but *Gitea*; *BitKeeper* but *Bitbucket*;
+*SourceForge* but *Codeberg*—I highly recommend the first and the last.

+Ultimately, while we do not have to like how *NVIDIA* or *Neovim* are spelled, we can still strive to get it right.
 Let's jump right in, alphabetically:

 - It's [**braille**](https://www.brailleauthority.org/capitalization/capitalization.html)